 It’s not your role to be totally responsible for someone else’s reactions.
 Those reactions are related to their thoughts, experiences, values, and unconscious wounds.
 But you can be present, think ahead, and be kind.
 You can try to find the most loving way to express your needs while simultaneously considering the needs of another.
 If you aim to make a conversation result in a situation that feels mutually enjoyable or a fair compromise, then you are operating in the top tier of communication possibilities.

 Light comes in many forms!
 Use inflection, lilt, intention, and specific positive word choices to uplift and inspire yourself and others.
 Realize that words, tone, and style of speaking have the power to transform, elevate, and motivate or depress, discourage, and stagnate.
 People who are prone to depression, for example, are often thinking and speaking rather negative phrases in low and monotonous tones.

-The words we use and the way we use them reflect our interior.
+The words you use and the way you use them reflect your interior.
 When you feel a little down or just want to feel even better than perhaps you already do, a nice place to start is by animating your tone, speaking in more generous and energetic phrases with a cheerful cadence.
 Open the channels that connect your innermost good intentions with your outward expressions.

-Becoming masterful in the way we communicate, we gain significantly more control over our mood/happiness/motivation and amplify our positive impact on others.
+Becoming masterful in the way you communicate, you gain significantly more control over your mood/happiness/motivation and amplify your positive impact on others.
 Each dosha has amazing strengths and a few humbling weaknesses.
 The goal is not to be perfect, but to always grow in the direction of love.
 Whether you’re a creative and enthusiastic Vata, an energetic and motivational Pitta, or a supportive and stable Kapha, your communication can be harnessed to transmit your soul’s unique beauty.
 Let your words reflect the energy you are here to share with the world!
 The world needs your sparkle!
 As you give it, you receive it.
 Let’s light this place up!